stoikio/jobs/python-backend-engineer/README.md

 - Build the API in Python
 - Use a SQL storage
 - **DO NOT** use an ORM
+- Shortening the same URL twice returns the same generated string
+- Dockerize the API
 - Think of edge cases and make sure your solution is robust.
 We will **challenge** you on this point, you don’t have to implement the perfect solution, but you should be able to **pitch** your vision in under 5 minutes.

-### Liberties

-- The **random strings** generation does not have to be cryptographically secured

 ### Nice to have

 If you have time you may go beyond the assignment.
 But this is not a feature contest !

-- Dockerize the API
-- Shortening the same URL twice returns the same generated string
 - Clicks counter
 - Tests
 - Expiration dates on URLs